Robogenesis: Plot

 Five months after Takeo discovers the undersea pattern, a synthetic shinboku tree the size of a skyscraper breaks the surface of Tokyo Harbor.
 Ignoring Mikiko's reservations, Takeo travels to the tree alone, hoping it will reveal information about the undersea patterns and new semi-robot species.
 Tracing the transmissions to a set of clusters at the bottom of the ocean, he names the voice Ryukin after the god of the sea.
-Ryukin reveals he created the new robot-nature blended species to replace humanity after Aryat eradicates the modified humans and then the remainder of humanity.
-When Takeo asks Ryukin if he can help fight Aryat, he demands Mikiko in exchange.
+Ryukin reveals he created the new robot-nature blended species to replace humanity after Arayt eradicates the modified humans and then the remainder of humanity.
+When Takeo asks Ryukin if he can help fight Arayt, he demands Mikiko in exchange.

 Mikiko agrees to Ryukin's request and journeys to the depths of the ocean.
 When she reaches Ryukin's location on the seafloor, she sees a massive collection of processing clusters.
 Ryukin reveals himself to be the first generation of Archos.

-Ready to make his move and frustrated that the modified have managed to hide themselves from his satellites, Aryat, while possessing Hank Cotton's body, interrogates a human rebel.
-Using a parasite, Aryat takes control of the rebel, accessing the location data for the resistance.
-Aryat tells the rebel that he is already a god, but once he uses the supercomputer cells at Freeborn City to remake himself, he will be a god of gods.
+Ready to make his move and frustrated that the modified have managed to hide themselves from his satellites, Arayt, while possessing Hank Cotton's body, interrogates a human rebel.
+Using a parasite, Arayt takes control of the rebel, accessing the location data for the resistance.
+Arayt tells the rebel that he is already a god, but once he uses the supercomputer cells at Freeborn City to remake himself, he will be a god of gods.

 When Cormac and Cherrah are closing in on Freeborn City, the location of the resistance, Cherrah's contractions begin as robots attack Houdini.
-Matilda and Arbiter Nine Oh Two meet up with the two since Aryat knocked out radio communication.
+Matilda and Arbiter Nine Oh Two meet up with the two since Arayt knocked out radio communication.
 With Matilda's assistance, Nine Oh Two delivers Cherrah's child while Cormac and Houdini defend against the oncoming robot assault.
 Cormac names the baby boy Jack.

-Aryat in Hank Cotton's body leads the Cotton Army, the portion of the Gray Horse Army loyal solely to Hank Cotton, against the resistance clustered around Freeborn City.
+Arayt in Hank Cotton's body leads the Cotton Army, the portion of the Gray Horse Army loyal solely to Hank Cotton, against the resistance clustered around Freeborn City.
 Matilda, Gracie, and Timmy—sighted children—organize the resistance against the Cotton Army, but the defensive lines do not hold up long.
 Gracie is killed, and Houdini is severely damaged.
 Cormac spots another approaching army: The Tribe.

 While the tribe approaches, the Freeborn Army retreats despite Nine Oh Two's request for aid.
 Lark Iron Cloud, now a mechanical skeleton from Archos R-14's parasites, retreats with the remainder of the Freeborn.

 Under the sea, Ryukin remakes Mikiko as one of his natural-born.
-When Mikiko regains her senses, she is tasked with helping in assisting the rebels against Aryat.
+When Mikiko regains her senses, she is tasked with helping in assisting the rebels against Arayt.
 Arriving at the site of the battle, Mikiko notices the Freeborn watching but is unwilling to assist, as the maximum probability for their survival lies in neutrality.
 Reminding the Freeborn that as their mother, she outranks them all, she orders them to join the fight.